watermarkchurch/wcc-contentful/wcc-contentful-graphql/README.md

 ### Important note!
-The GraphQL schema currently does not utilize the "include" parameter, so it is a very good idea to configure your store to either `:direct` or `:lazy_sync`.
+The GraphQL schema currently does not utilize the "include" parameter, so it is a very good idea to configure your store to either `:eager_sync` or `:lazy_sync`.
 If you don't do this, you will see a lot of requests to Contentful for specific entries by ID as the GraphQL resolver walks all your links!